Aquifer test

 In hydrogeology, an aquifer test (or a pumping test) is conducted to evaluate an aquifer by "stimulating" the aquifer through constant pumping, and observing the aquifer's "response" (drawdown) in observation wells.
 Aquifer testing is a common tool that hydrogeologists use to characterize a system of aquifers, aquitards and flow system boundaries.

 A slug test is a variation on the typical aquifer test where an instantaneous change (increase or decrease) is made, and the effects are observed in the same well.
 This is often used in geotechnical engineering settings to get a quick estimate (minutes instead of days) of the aquifer properties immediately around the well.

 Aquifer tests are typically interpreted by using an analytical model of aquifer flow (the most fundamental being the Theis solution) to match the data observed in the real world, then assuming that the parameters from the idealized model apply to the real-world aquifer.
 In more complex cases, a numerical model may be used to analyze the results of an aquifer test.

 Aquifer testing differs from well testing in that the behaviour of the well is primarily of concern in the latter, while the characteristics of the aquifer are quantified in the former.
 Aquifer testing also often utilizes one or more monitoring wells, or piezometers ("point" observation wells).
 A monitoring well is simply a well which is not being pumped (but is used to monitor the hydraulic head in the aquifer).
 Typically monitoring and pumping wells are screened across the same aquifers.

 General characteristics

 Most commonly an aquifer test is conducted by pumping water from one well at a steady rate and for at least one day, while carefully measuring the water levels in the monitoring wells.
 When water is pumped from the pumping well the pressure in the aquifer that feeds that well declines.
 This decline in pressure will show up as drawdown (change in hydraulic head) in an observation well.
 Drawdown decreases with radial distance from the pumping well and drawdown increases with the length of time that the pumping continues.

+Laboratory pumping tests have also been used to evaluate empirical formulas for estimating hydraulic conductivity in sandy soils, showing good agreement with modified Hazen equations.

 The aquifer characteristics which are evaluated by most aquifer tests are: